Dulwich College: Artwork

 In 1870, the buildings of the New College were painted by the impressionist artist Camille Pissarro.
 Pissarro was at the time living in Upper Norwood, having fled from France at the time of the Franco-Prussian War, and was entranced by the London landscapes.

-Film & TV
+Film and television

 The college grounds have been used as a filming location for various Hollywood and Bollywood films and TV programmes.
 They include Legally Blonde starring Reese Witherspoon, Lara Croft: Tomb Raider starring Angelina Jolie and '83 starring Ranveer Singh.